macro32/slot/README.md

 The thing is, every week the numbers drawn have an equal chance of selection.
 Probability says so, I get it.
 But wouldn't it be nice if you could have a system which tipped the odds a bit in your favour?

 Here's a thought.
 Although every week the numbers have the same chance of being picked, what if you look at the numbers over a series of weeks?
 Repeated numbers in consecutive weeks is not common.
 I did study probability and statistics at University, but this was over forty years ago.
-I vaguely remember there is something about the probability of independent events and sequences.
-I am probably (0.999) talking complete bollocks, of course?
+I vaguely remember something about the probability of independent events and sequences.
+I accept that I am probably (0.999) talking complete bollocks, at least mathematically, of course?
 It isn't the first time, and it definitely won't be the last.
+But empirically it feels like it is reasonable.
+You can see it happen, week on week.

 We also get different distributions of numbers.
 Sometimes they are evenly spread.
 Other times they can be bunched.
 Skewed low or high.
 Split low and high.
 There isn't any mathematical analysis applicable, but my observation is that you never get a single distribution pattern repeated indefinitely.